NitishAroraKPMG/learn-kubernetes/day3/configmap-volume.md

   restartPolicy: Always
 ```

-You will see in the env we have given our config map params which were created from literal
+You will see in the env we have given our config map params which were created from literal.

 We are using a already build image kuard for this demo which gives a lots of facalities out of the box.
 We can directly apply the file and expose the port by using following commands to see the pod details.

 `kubectl apply -f configmap.yaml`